Why study Integrated Information Technology?

 The curriculum also includes the Carolina Core, foundational discrete math and statistics courses, science electives, and information technology electives.
 Independent study and special topics courses also provide unique learning opportunities.

-Visit Undergrad Curricula for additional details.
+Visit Undergrad Curricula and Courses for additional details.

 Information Technology Internships